awsdocs/aws-control-tower-guide/doc_source/existing-config-resources.md

 ## Step 5c\.
 Modify AWS Config aggregation authorization resources<a name="modify-config-aggregator-auth-step-5c"></a>

 Multiple aggregation authorizations can exist per Region\.
 AWS Control Tower requires an aggregation authorization that specifies the audit account as the authorized account, and has the home Region for AWS Control Tower as the authorized Region\.
 If it doesn’t exist, create a new one with the following settings:
-+ **AuthorizedAccountId:**The Audit account ID
++ **AuthorizedAccountId: **The Audit account ID
 + **AuthorizedAwsRegion:** The home Region for the AWS Control Tower setup

-This modification can be made through the AWS CLI using the following command
+This modification can be made through the AWS CLI using the following command:

  `aws configservice put-aggregation-authorization —authorized-account-id AUDIT_ACCOUNT_ID —authorized-aws-region HOME_REGION —region CURRENT_REGION`

 ## Step 6: Create resources where they don’t exist, in Regions governed by AWS Control Tower<a name="existing-config-step-6"></a>

-1. Navigate to the management account’s CloudFormation console\.
+1. Navigate to the management account’s AWS CloudFormation console\.

 1. Create a new StackSet with the name **CustomerCreatedConfigResourcesForControlTower**\.